American Bulldog vs Alaskan Malamute: Complete Comparison (2026)

 Health and Lifespan Comparison

 American Bulldog has a typical lifespan of 10-16 years, while Alaskan Malamute lives approximately 10-14 years.
 Health profiles differ significantly between these dogs.
-American Bulldog is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Alaskan Malamute faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+American Bulldog is predisposed to orthopedic problems such as ligament injuries and other genetic predispositions, with associated veterinary costs for monitoring and treatment.
+Alaskan Malamute faces its own health challenges including hip and joint concerns along with other health conditions common in this breed.
+Both share comparable numbers of documented health predispositions, though each has its own specific conditions and management plan.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health